K Line: 2003

 European, Scandinavian, Baltic and Mediterranean ports.

 The company tonnage is composed of 11 Roll-on/roll-off ships.

 2007

 K Line Offshore AS was founded in Arendal, Norway in October 2007 as a subsidiary of K Line to provide offshore support services to oil and gas fields.
 They have commissioned new ships suitable for oil and gas fields in ultra-deep water, harsh environments and/or remote areas.
-They operate the following ships: